ScienceParkStudyGroup/rna-seq-lesson/setup.md

 > If you have Windows 10 Home Edition:
 > - Install the [Docker Toolbox (Windows)](https://docs.docker.com/toolbox/toolbox_install_windows/).
 >
->#### Apple macOS
+> ### Apple macOS
 > Either:
 > - First, try to install the [Docker Desktop (Mac)](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or **failing that**:
 > - Install the [Docker Toolbox (Mac)](https://docs.docker.com/toolbox/toolbox_install_mac/).
 >
-> #### Linux
+> ### Linux
 > There are too many varieties of Linux to give precise instructions here, but hopefully you can locate documentation for getting Docker installed on your Linux distribution.
 It may already be installed.
 Note that Docker do list a number of versions of the Docker Engine for different Linux distributions [here](https://hub.docker.com/search/?type=edition&offering=community).
+>
+> ### Troubleshooting
+> Sometimes with git-bash and Windows, you can get issues listed here:
+> `the input device is not a TTY.
+If you are using mintty, try prefixing the command with 'winpty'`.
+This can be troubleshooted following [this blog post](https://pitman.io/posts/tips-for-using-docker-from-git-bash-on-windows/).
 {: .prereq}

-Troubleshooting.
-Sometimes with git-bash and Windows, you can get help here: https://pitman.io/posts/tips-for-using-docker-from-git-bash-on-windows/

 ## 1.2 The `fastq-latest` image for bioinformatic steps (episodes 03 and 04)